Federal Elections Modernization Act¶

 One implementation process with federal support rather than fifty different state-level experiments.

 Synergistic benefits where reforms reinforce each other: Multi-member districts work better with proportional voting methods.
 House expansion enables multi-member districts.
 Ballot access standardization supports multiparty infrastructure.
+Algorithmically neutral districting eliminates the political distortion that makes every other reform harder.
 Enhanced capacity makes all reforms more effective.

 Immediate benefits (compensation, capacity improvements) fund political capital for electoral reforms that launch together at the First FEMA Election.